huyilong/huyilong.github.io/page/about.md

 ### A Little About Me

-- Jing Lu
+- Yilong Hu

-- Computer Science and Applied Mathematics
+- Applied Science in Computer Science

 - Class of 2016, Undergraduate student at [Washington University in St.Louis](https://www.wustl.edu)

-- Contact: [LinkedIn](https://www.linkedin.com/in/jinglu111), [Github](https://github.com/startupjing), or email me at jinglu@wustl.edu
+- Contact: [LinkedIn](https://www.linkedin.com/in/huyilong), [Github](https://github.com/huyilong), or email me at hu.yilong@wustl.edu :)

 ### Blog description

-- Share ideas on how to approach some coding problems on LeetCode or CC150

-- Present personal projects and describe how I accomplish them

-- Organize what I have learned both in and outside class, share knowledge with people
+- Exhibit some of my programming projects

+- Notes and logs of self-learning knowledge

+- Post latest news and articles about technology

+- Share my ideas and become a friend with you

-- If you have any question, leave a comment or message in my blog
+- If you have any question, please feel free to leave a comment or message in my blog :)

 ### Note